Through our community giving, Linden Hills Co-op is commited to building healthy and sustainable neighborhoods and organizations.

 The Sustainable Farming Association of Minnesota supports the development and enhancement of sustainable farming systems through farmer-to-farmer networking, innovation, demonstration, and education.

 The mission of Minnesota Food Association (MFA) is to build a sustainable food system based on social, economic, and environmental justice through education, training and partnerships.

 How to Apply

 Community Donation Requests

 Local non-profit organizations are welcome to apply for a donation from the co-op.
 This includes monetary support, co-op gift cards or in-kind products and services ranging from $25 to $100.
 All donation requests must be made by completing a Community Contributions Application.
 The Donation Committee reviews and allocates community donations on a monthly basis.
 All donation requests must be submitted by the 15th of each month and will be allocated during by the first week of the following month.

 We encourage local non-profit organization to apply for our grants issued quartely.
 We are offered 3 levels of grants each quarter: Abundant Apple $575 Grant, Bountiful Beet $750 Grant, and Caring Carrot $1000 Grant.
 Grants are distributed quarterly during the months of September, December, March, and June.
-Application deadlines are the first of August, November, February, and May.
+The application deadline for the upcoming June grant cycle is May 22nd.
 In order to be eligible to receive a grant from the co-op, organizations must have 501(c)(3) status.
-If interested, fill out our Grant Application.
+If interested, please fill out our Grant Application.